keithnoguchi/books-rs/README.md

 # References

 - [The book]: The Rust Programming Language
+- [What's unique about Rust?]: RustLatam 2019 talk by Niko Matsakis
 - [Crate alloc]: The Rust core allocation and collections library
   - [Module alloc::boxed]: A pointer type for heap allocation
   - [Enum alloc::borrow::Cow]: A clone-on-write smart pointer